planetfederal/qgis-lessons-plugin/docs/source/writing_lessons.rst

 ::

-	lesson = Lesson ("Interpolating from a points layer", "Analysis lessons" "this lessons shows how to use the interpolation capabilities of QGIS")
+	lesson = Lesson ("Interpolating from a points layer", "Analysis lessons", "This lessons shows how to use the interpolation capabilities of QGIS")

 Instead of a string with the description, you can pass the name of an HTML file containing a richer description.
 For instance:

 ::

-	lesson = Lesson ("Interpolating from a points layer", "Analysis lessons" "lesson.html")
+	lesson = Lesson ("Interpolating from a points layer", "Analysis lessons", "lesson.html")

 There is no need to add the full path to the file, as long as the file is in the same folder as the ```__init__.py``` file.
 The full path will be correctly resolved at runtime.